ABIJAH-DIONISHI/Data-Analysis-Tableau-Project/README.md

 2)Create a dashboard according to the mock-up provided by stakeholders.

-3)Create relevant insights that are not provided in the metric list/mock-up dashboard.
+3)Create relevant insights that are not provided in the metric list.